aaryanguptakkr/Flair_Detector/README.md

 #### The repo goes like this :

-Reddit_Scraper_Trainer consists of every of the above parts i.e Data Collection , EDA , Preprocessing , Model Training & Evaluation.
+Reddit_Scraper_Trainer consists of every part i.e Data Collection , EDA , Preprocessing , Model Training & Evaluation.

 rscraper loads all the trained models.